 Reduce the risk of getting infected - tips for everyday life

 Clean your hands with an alcohol-based hand rub or wash your hands thoroughly with soap and water, especially before preparing food, before eating, or when coming home.
 Always wash your hands after using the toilet or if your hands are visibly dirty.
 If you want to use a disinfectant, make sure that it is effective against enveloped viruses, thus SARS-CoV-2, and not only against bacteria.
 Learn here how to wash or disinfect your hands properly.

 Even if it seems rude at first, refrain from shaking hands with each other.
 Avoid physical contact in general.

 Pathogens can easily pass from your hands to the mucous membranes of your eyes, nose, and mouth.
 Avoid touching your face.

 When coughing, “hand over mouth” is well intended, but in doing so you catapult a large number of viruses out of your body, which then sticks to your hands.
 So do not cough into your hands, but rather into your sleeve or a tissue.

 Discard used tissues immediately

-Throw used tissues immediately into the trash – preferably into a container with a garbage bag that you can close tightly and dispose of regularly.
-Then please wash your hands.
+Throw used tissues into the trash right away – preferably into a container with a garbage bag that you can close tightly and dispose of regularly.
+Then wash your hands.

 Keep your distance and avoid crowds